yaikobzeray/dev-journal/activity_log.md

 Set up Vite for a vanilla JS project.
 ES module support out of the box — no webpack config needed.

 *Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*

+## [JAVASCRIPT] Tuesday, 27 February 2024 — Entry 2

+Refactored async JavaScript code from callbacks to async/await.
+Much more readable and easier to debug.

+*Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*